syncfusion-content/javascript-docs/js/RichTextEditor/Getting-Started.md

 The following screenshot is the output of above steps:

-{% include image.html url="/js/RichTextEditor/Getting-Started_images/Getting-Started_img3.png" Caption="RTE with adding inbuilt toolbar item"%}
+{% include image.html url="/js/RichTextEditor/Getting-Started_images/Getting-Started_img3.png" Caption="Figure 4: RTE with adding inbuilt toolbar item"%}

 #### Removing the ToolbarItem

 You can remove the particular toolbar item using **remove ToolbarItem** method.

 Consider that the **“create table”** toolbar item is not necessary for the feedback scenario.
 To easily remove the **“create table”** toolbar item the following code example is used to remove the in-built toolbar items from **RTE** toolbar list.

 {% highlight js %}